oisdk/site/drafts/monadic-list-functions.markdown

 [[],[3],[2],[2,3],[1],[1,3],[1,2],[1,2,3]]
 ```

-`filterM (\_ -> [False,True])`{.haskell} gives the powerset of some input list.
-It's one of the especially magical demonstrations of monads, though the high-level explanation makes sense: the monad you're embedding it in is the *nondeterminism* monad.
-It lets you have multiple outputs from a computation.
-For each element in the list, we want one output where that element isn't present, and one where it is: that's pretty much exactly the definition of a powerset.
+`filterM (\_ -> [False,True])`{.haskell} gives the power set of some input list.
+It's one of the especially magical demonstrations of monads.
+From a high-level perspective, it makes sense: for each element in the list, we want it to be present in one output, and not present in another.
+It's hard to see how it actually *works*, though.

-As nice as the high-level explanation is, it's hard to map it on to an implementation.
 The (old[^new-filterm]) [source](https://hackage.haskell.org/package/base-4.7.0.0/docs/src/Control-Monad.html#filterM) for `filterM`{.haskell} doesn't help hugely, either:

 [^new-filterm]: The definition has since been [updated](https://hackage.haskell.org/package/base-4.10.1.0/docs/src/Control.Monad.html#filterM) to more modern Haskell: it now uses a fold, and only requires `Applicative`{.haskell}.
 Updating the *other* functions here similarly is the subject of future post.